Hormonal migraines & period headaches: How to cope

 Grab those shades

-To be prepared for random headaches, always carry your favorite sunglasses, water, and a bottle of your preferred pain reliever.
+To be prepared for random headaches, always carry water, a bottle of your preferred pain reliever and your favorite sunglasses if you suffer from light sensitivity.
 Bright light can worsen headache pain, so wearing sunglasses outdoors can help you cope.
+When at home, create a quiet, dark room or space to retreat to when the migraines strike.

 When to see a doctor

-While most headaches are run of the mill and nothing major to worry about, there are a couple of warning signs you should be familiar with.((Hainer, B., & Matheson, E. (2013, May 15).
-Approach to acute headache in adults.
-Retrieved April 01, 2021, from https://www.aafp.org/afp/2013/0515/p682.html)) If you experience any of the below, get yourself to the emergency room.
+While most headaches are run of the mill and nothing major to worry about, there are a couple of warning signs you should be familiar with.9 If you experience any of the below, get yourself to the emergency room.

-• Feeling “out of it,” dizzy, or experiencing memory loss or unusual changes in mental faculties
+- Feeling “out of it,” or experiencing dizziness, memory loss or unusual changes in mental faculties

-These are just a couple of guidelines, but if you ever feel truly terrible during a headache episode then reach out to a healthcare provider ASAP.
+These are just a couple of guidelines, but if you ever feel truly terrible during a headache episode, reach out to a healthcare provider ASAP.
+Keeping a migraine journal can also help you recount all occurrences and pain intensity.

 Hormonal headaches & migraines: Key takeaways

-Headaches are one of the most common conditions worldwide, and people AFAB are affected more than those AMAB.
+Headaches are one of the most common conditions worldwide, and people AFABAFAB stands for “assigned female at birth.” are affected more than those AMABAMAB stands for “assigned male at birth.”.
 There are several types of headaches, including tension, sinus, cluster, and hormonal headaches, and migraines—which come with specific sets of additional symptoms.

 For immediate headache relief, over-the-counter NSAIDS (like Advil or Aleve) are the best way to go.
 You can also try remedies like (moderate amounts of) caffeine, aromatherapy, and low-flow and regular exercise.
 However: If you ever get a headache along with any of the warning signs listed above, or experience a headache that just won’t go away after multiple days, contact your healthcare provider or see a headache specialist ASAP.

-Hormonal migraines and headaches are yet another symptom that people with uteruses often struggle with at certain points in their cycle.
+Hormonal migraines and headaches are yet another symptom that people with uteruses often struggle with at certain times of the month.
 Hopefully, this guide has given you a few treatment options and tools to help you cope.
 Just know that, next time a migraine strikes, you’re not alone!
-We’re right there with you, cold washcloth on forehead and all.

 This article is for informational purposes only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.